Episode Transcript

 Speaker 2 (14:29):

-We don't get along, you know me and he got
+We don't get along, you know me, and he got

 a fire side.
 After I see my friend Manolo, I

-was wearing that night?
+what you was wearing that night?
 Yeah?
+Yeah, that's something

-I think that I even can sleep with that Jackey
+I don't think that I think that I even can

-and they see how I get out out of my
+Michael Mama squad.
+Yeah, and they see how I get

 Speaker 1 (15:26):